 Check Your Guinea Pig for Skin Conditions

-You can easily do that while brushing the hair of your guinea pig.
-If you spot any crusts, redness, swollenness, bad smell or any other atypical condition – make sure to take a trip to the vet.
+Sometimes, you can’t locate some skin conditions that your guinea pig has.
+However, you can easily do that while brushing the hair of your guinea pig.
+If you spot any crusts, redness, swollenness, bad smell, or any other atypical condition, make sure to take a trip to the vet.

-The kit includes a shedding brush, a soft bristle brush, a pair of nail clippers and a chew treat.
-The first brush helps reduce shedding and it ensures that there are no knots in the hair, while the second brush will help the hair of your pet become shiny and pretty.
-Moreover, shedding brushes are great as they make all the excessive hair stay in the brush rather than being all around your house.
+The kit includes a shedding brush, a soft bristle brush, a pair of nail clippers, and a chew treat.
+The first brush helps reduce shedding and ensures that there are no knots in the hair, while the second brush will help the hair of your pet become shiny and pretty.
+Moreover, shedding brushes are great as they make all the excessive hair stay in the brush rather than being all-around your house.